ly0va/beastvault/README.md

 > Building encounters in a canvas is made much more convenient by enabling node auto-resizing in [this plugin](https://github.com/Developer-Mike/obsidian-advanced-canvas).
 > During a playing session, using canvas in read-only mode is recommended.

+---

 ### Library management

 Go to `BeastVault settings` > `Library folder location` and enter a folder name.
 All notes in this folder will be scanned for `daggerheart` codeblocks, which will be available in search.

 You can also import adversaries in bulk, by creating `.json` or `.yaml` files in this folder, which can contain a single stat block or an array of stat blocks.
 The structure of the stat blocks is documented below.

+Additionally, it is possible to enable compatibility with [Fantasy Statblocks](https://github.com/javalent/fantasy-statblocks) in settings.
+With this enabled, any FSB-compatible blocks found in the notes inside the library folder will also be available in search, as long as they have `layout: Daggerheart Adversary` or `layout: Daggerheart Environment`.

 > [!IMPORTANT]
 > - Only entries with a valid string `name` are added to the library.